hack-to-hack/prague2024/README.md

 ## Focus

-There has been considerable advancements in software primitives in our space, but we risk losing sight of some original cypherpunk ideals of self-sovereignty, and running your own hardware.
-We welcome all hardware and software hackers to attend an open hackspace for experimentation and a series of practical workshops on various topics, relating to the intersection of hardware ans software.
+There has been considerable advancements in software primitives in our space.
+We are, however, losing sight of some original cypherpunk ideals of self-sovereignty, and running your own hardware infra.

+As such, we welcome all hardware and software hackers to attend an open hackspace for experimentation and a series of practical workshops on various topics, relating to the intersection of hardware and software.

 ### Topics